-Unit Description Understanding Industry Pupils are required to understand all trades within the construction industry.
-Personal Development: Pupils are required to write a personal development plan based on Self and Work their goals and what industry/trade they see themselves working for in the future.
+Unit Contents Description Unit Description Understanding Industry Pupils are required to understand all trades within the construction industry.
+Personal Development: Pupils are required to write a personal development plan based on their Self and Work goals and what industry/trade they see themselves working for in the future.
 Decorative Painting Pupils will carry out work with decorative finishes involving the use of brushes and rollers as well as stencilling.
 Site Carpentry and Pupils are required to carry out small-scale tasks in both first fix and Bench Joinery second-fix joinery.
 They will learn skills in measurement, cutting and fixing of timbers and sheet materials.
 Brickwork Techniques Pupils are required to set out and build extended sections of half -brick thick wall.
 This extended work will require the use of builders' line.
 Once again, the work will be carried out in accordance with given drawings and to prescribed tolerances.
 Employability Skills Pupils are required to develop work practices and attitudes that enhance their employability.
 They will have opportunities to review the skills they have developed.
 They will also develop skills in measurement and interpretation of drawings.
 Decorative Finishing Pupils are required to carry out additional paintwork tasks with purely Using Water-borne water-borne paints.
 This will include a proprietary two-coat system.
-Paints Durile and granting the grant and interesting and in addition and a Roof Tiling: An Introduction Pupils are required to carry out introductory work in setting out a Carpentry and Joinery roofing area to incorporate single lap tiles with components.
-Pupils are required to erect a small-scale framed and panelled Techniques assembly and to fabricate and replace one panel to carefully match reciniques existing.
-Half Brick Walling Pupils are required to set out and build short sections of half-brick thick Trail Brick Walling wall in accordance with given drawings and to prescribed tolerances.
+Paints , Roof Tiling: An Pupils are required to carry out introductory work in setting out a roofing Introduction area to incorporate single lap tiles with components.
+Carpentry and Joinery Pupils are required to erect a small-scale framed and panelled assembly Techniques and to fabricate and replace one panel to carefully match existing.
+Half Brick Walling Pupils are required to set out and build short sections of half-brick thick wall in accordance with given drawings and to prescribed tolerances.
 Brickwork: An Pupils are required to work on the basic fundamentals of brickwork.
-Introduction This will include setting out, measuring, and understanding brickwork terminology.
+This Introduction will include setting out, measuring, and understanding brickwork terminology.
 Carpentry and Bench The unit is practical activities based and learners will produce carpentry Joinery: An and joinery items.
-Learners will be required to select, use and maintain Introduction a range of tools, materials and equipment.
-2 The state of the s

-On successful completion of the unit the learner will be able to: Select, use and maintain tools, materials and equipment for carpentry and joinery, carry out tasks involving site carpentry and carry out tasks involving bench joinery.
+Learners will be required to select, use and maintain Introduction a range of tools, materials and equipment. a range of tools, materials and equipment.
+On successful completion of the unit the learner will be able to: Select, use and maintain tools, materials and equipment for carpentry and use and maintain tools, materials and equipment for carpentry and joinery, carry out tasks involving site carpentry and carry out tasks involving bench joinery.
 Work-Based Skills Pupils are set a challenge about working as part of a team on a real or Challenge simulated project for a real employer.